 Sentiment is that, since taking over Time Warner in 2014, Spectrum has consistently provided less for more.
 That double-edged practice requires attention from both legislators and the Five Town Advisory Committee.

 Other points of contention have been: constant service interruptions in the five towns; and Spectrum’s neglect of its obligation to CATV (Community Access TV), the channel that provides mandatory public access, political and educational programming.

 “Cable systems generally are required to offer a ‘basic tier’ of programming to all subscribers before they purchase any additional programming.
-The basic service tier must include most local broadcast stations, as well as public, educational and government channels required by the franchise agreement between the LFA and your cable company.
+The basic service tier must include most local broadcast stations, as well as public, educational and government channels required by the franchise agreement between the LFA and your cable company or medical company.
 LFAs may review any increases in basic service tier rates to verify that they accurately reflect increases in the cable company’s programming or other costs that cable operators are allowed to pass through to customers.Your LFA can enforce FCC rules and guidelines in the following areas: Customer service, including complaints about bills, as well as a cable operator’s response to inquiries about signal quality or service requests; Franchise fees paid to the LFA by a cable company for access to public rights of way to offer cable service.”

 All of which means increases in costs must reflect — be justified by — concomitant increase in services.
 As rates rise, more channels, not fewer, must be offered.